 To see a video of Mike Burns: https://www.youtube.com/watch?v=RQM07_Zp1pg

-Presented by Western Maine Storytelling the summer of 2015, providing a free morning program for children at the public library, and an evening program for adults at the Emery Community Arts Center.
+Presented by Western Maine Storytelling, providing a free morning program for children at the public library, and an evening program for adults at the Emery Community Arts Center.

 Stories from Asia and Africa – presented by Motoko and Esau

 Two nationally acclaimed storytellers join forces to help communities celebrate diversity of cultures through world folktales, original narratives, and music.
 Eshu, a winner of the Storytelling World Award, specializes in tales and songs from Africa and the Diaspora, leavened with humor and mystery.
 Parents’ Choice Award winner Motoko blends her hilarious and poignant tales with exquisite mime movements.
 With nearly 50 years of combined experiences performing in schools, libraries, theaters, and festivals, Motoko and Eshu offer a unique collaboration between cultures, entertaining audiences of all ages. – http://www.folktales.net/